Component instances progress through four major lifecycle events: create, start, stop, destroy and purge.

 The component framework may stop a component instance for the following reasons:

-- When the component is about to be destroyed.
+- When the component is about to be purged.

 - When the system is shutting down.